 If you want to keep your dog from licking you or your guests, you can train them to do something else.
 You can teach the command off or show your dog another greeting like touch.
 (The dog would touch his nose to your hand).
 High five, shake or paw is also a good one to use to distract a dog who wants to lick.

 Finally, you can’t allow your dog to lick some people and not others.
 If you need your dog to not lick you need to be consistent with the ‘rule’.
-Similar to other rules for your dog like not jumping or not going on the couch or bed -- no licking can’t be a sometimes thing.
+Similar to other rules for your dog like not jumping or not going on the furniture -- no licking can’t be a sometimes thing.
 It then becomes hard to enforce and you run the risk of confusing your dog.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.